VATSIM-UK/uk-controller-plugin/docs/UserGuide/Features/Holds.md

 ### Changing which levels are displayed

-The default levels displayed on the hold display are derrived from any published holds that may exist at that navaid.
+The default levels displayed on the hold display are derived from any published holds that may exist at that navaid.

 The top menu bar provides an options `o` button.
 Clicking on this allows you to select the minimum and maximum levels to display.